Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Coupling to inhomogeneous Bernoulli percolation

 Our method to prove that the critical values differ relies on a coupling of $\mathsf{loop}_\beta[T]$ to variants of simplified percolation models.
-Throughout the remainder of the section we assume that $u=1$ to keep the calculations concise.
+We keep the loop parameter \(u\in[0,1]\) fixed and separate the local deletion probabilities for \(u>0\) and for the bar-only case \(u=0\).